 Yes and no. Vodka should be used sparingly!
-2-3 tablespoons is really all you need.
+2-3 tablespoons are really all you need.
 It adds a very subtle peppery flavor and really boosts the flavors in the dish.
-Most, if not all alcohol cooks off during simmering leaving behind an unmatchable taste I always find myself craving.
+Most, if not all alcohol cooks off during simmering, leaving behind an unmatchable taste I always find myself craving.
 If your sauce tastes like rubbing alcohol, you’ve added way too much.

 Onions or Shallots?